How to Reduce Swelling After Hair Transplant

 - What to do if the forehead or the face is already swollen?

-In a few days after the hair transplant surgery swelling might occur, that can affect the forehead and the eyes.
+In a few days after the hair implantation surgery swelling might occur, that can affect the forehead and the eyes.

 The resulting look might be shocking, but there is no need to worry.
 The oedema might cause discomfort; however, it is not dangerous to the health and would disappear on its own in a couple of days.